-Our team are working to make Copernicus Sentinel-1 radar satellite data available by the end of 2020.
+Our team are working to make Copernicus Sentinel-1 radar satellite data available by the mid 2021.
 We will provide a time-series of Sentinel-1 radar data from 2017 onwards, which is captured every 12 days, totalling approximately 50,000 scenes every year.

 Sentinel-1 image of an area on Nigeria coast near Port Harcourt.
 See our gallery for more Sentinel-1 imagery from DE Africa